 PNG Frontier Adventures books all our visitors into the “In Wewak Boutique Hotel” – for the first and last night in Wewak.

 This covers 2 night’s total accommodation, meals and soft drinks and 2 airport transfers ONLY – these costs are included in all our costings/invoice.
 Guests requiring alcohol must buy it directly from the hotel staff.

 Any additional hotel nights are to be paid for by the guest to the hotel directly.
 This hotel accepts most credit cards.

 Goroka Guesthouse Accommodation & Costs

-Cost includes accommodation, meals, any airport transfers, Goroka show, and Asaro village.
+Cost includes accommodation, meals, any airport transfers, Goroka show admission, and Asaro village trip.

 Local guides & driver and accommodation whilst in Goroka in addition to tour guide and drivers allowance are included in your trip.

 Lately, mobile telephone communication towers are gradually being constructed along the Sepik River giving some intermittent coverage mainly in the Middle Sepik River locations.